danielscholl-osdu/workflow/provider/workflow-gc/docs/anthos/README.md

 | `OSDU_AIRFLOW_VERSION2`            | `true` OR `false`                             | Allows to configure Airflow API used by Workflow service, choose `true` to use `stable` API, `false` to use `experimental` API, by default used `true` | no | - |
 | `COMPOSER_CLIENT`   | `IAAP` OR `V2` OR `NONE`                      | Allows to configure authentication method used by Workflow to authenticate its requests to Airflow, by default `NONE` is used                          | no | - |

-These variables define service behavior, and are used to switch between `anthos` or `gcp` environments, their overriding and usage in the mixed mode were not tested.
+These variables define service behavior, and are used to switch between `Reference` or `Google Cloud` environments, their overriding and usage in the mixed mode were not tested.
 Usage of spring profiles is preferred.

 | name | value | description | sensitive? | source |